 Rebuttal: Not completely true.
 If industry doesn’t work out, there are avenues back to academia.
 It’s the road less traveled, but not impossible.

 Disclaimer: Not all post-doc bullies are malicious.
 Some truly believe the post-doc route is the way to go.
 When faced with a post-doc bully, you might not be able to dissuade them.
 And that’s ok, we are entitled to our own opinions.
-I respect the pro-post-doc attitude.
-But I plead that team post-doc lend non-post doc proponents equal respect.
+I respect the pro-post-doc attitude as long as team post-doc lend non-post-doc proponents equal respect.